ivan-khvostishkov/booktube/README.md

     - **Sleep Timer**: Choose when to automatically pause playback
     - **Loop**: Enable to replay the video indefinitely
     - **Position**: Start from beginning (no position saving), last saved position (default), or random (no position saving)
+    - **Save to favorites**: Automatically enabled to save your configuration for quick access later
 5. Click the Play button

+### Favorites Management

+- **Access Favorites**: Click the heart icon (❤️) in the top-right corner to view your favorites list
+- **Quick Play**: Click any favorite item to instantly load its settings into the form
+- **Remove Items**: Click the × button next to any favorite to remove it from your list
+- **Auto-Save**: New audiobooks are automatically saved to favorites when the "Save to favorites" checkbox is checked (enabled by default)
+- **Reset**: Use the "Reset App Data" button in the help modal to restore the default favorites list

 ### URL Parameters